 Renters who are looking for apartments also have their credit pulled.
 This can be very difficult for individuals if they cannot find a place to live because there is inaccurate information on their credit report.

 If any of these things have happened to you because of your credit report please contact our Chula Vista & San Diego, CA Consumer Right Protection firm.
 We provide a free consultation.
-We can be reached at 619-476-0030.
+We can be reached at 619-476-0030 or by using our online form.